BELGIUM

 Yes, we did the canal boat ride and we were surrounded by a riot of languages, lap dogs, cameras ...

-I tried to get a seat at the bow, but to no avail.
-I needed Kris' long arms to get over the heads, so above is a sample of canal boat hairstyles.
+I tried to get a seat at the bow but to no avail.
+I needed Kris' long arms to reach over passengers' heads with my camera, so above is a sample of canal boat hairstyles.

 Thirsty after the boat ride, we stopped for lunch at the Halvemoon Brewery and had a Zot beer, one of their best on tap.

-Joannes was Mother Superior in the convent here before I met her then she had a fall and became a mermaid.
+Joannes was Mother Superior in the convent here (in another life?) before I met her then she had a fall and became a mermaid.
 I rescued her when I was a sailor on the deep blue sea and we have been living happily ever after.

 We met his son and daughter, Joffre and Marie at Club Gotha.

 Ahh, the cross the Parisians have to bear.
-The stereotypical view is that the rest of France do not care much for Parisians, and the latter are not very accepting of the former.
+The stereotypical view is that the French in the rest of the country do not care much for Parisians, and the latter are not very accepting of the former.

-Many thanks Edith for a wonderful time. we are looking forward to seeing you in our part of Canada.
+Many thanks, Edith for a wonderful time.
+We are looking forward to seeing you some time in our part of Canada.

 For more travel photography with local information visit Gary Karlsen's website.